Flow Engineering – Learning to Lead from the Inside Out

 00:00:12

-Welcome to our session on flow engineering.
+Welcome to our session on Flow Engineering.
 We're going to be sharing a strategy for leading across the organization from the inside out.
-I'm Steve Herrera.
-I am the founder and CEO of visible value stream consulting.
+I'm Steve Pereira, I am the founder and CEO of Visible Value Stream Consulting.

 00:00:26

-So it can impede people's ability to speak up and say what they actually honestly think about a situation and the organizations can end up being blindsided in dramatic ways when culture is not conducive to clarity.
+But cultural issues can also, uh, interfere with clarity, uh, power dynamics, presence, fear, inner organization so forth, can impede people's ability to speak up and say what they actually, honestly think about a situation.
+And the organizations can end up being blindsided in dramatic ways when culture is not conducive to clarity.
 And that's particularly problematic today because the systems that we're working on, for example, Sharon's team is building something like 15 or 20 different applications.
 They all interact with each other in different ways.
 They're built on different technology stacks.
 The market landscape is changing.
-So there's a phenomenal amount of complexity that our team is trying to manage and she's trying to manage.
+So there's a phenomenal amount of complexity that her team is trying to manage and she's trying to manage.
 And these three things together mean that it's legitimately hard to find clarity.

 00:04:16

-So what we want to share with you today is something of an underrated capability in organizations is, uh, these days, and, and it is collaborative mapping.
+So what we wanna share with you today is something of an underrated capability in organizations, uh, these days.
+And it is collaborative mapping.
 It's bringing separate perspectives and individuals together to create a common understanding through mapping together.
-So by co-creating maps, by creating this canvas of separate perspectives, separate, uh, ideas and challenges, we're able to aid the improved performance of Sharon's team by getting all of the contributors, to bring their best ideas and their own perceptions to this common canvas that, uh, that creates this common understanding.
+So by co-creating maps, by creating this canvas of separate perspectives, separate, uh, ideas and challenges, we're able to and aid the improved performance of Sharon's team by getting all of the contributors to bring their best, uh, ideas and their own perceptions to this common canvas that, uh, that creates this common understanding.
 So the practice here is highly engaging, right?
-We're bringing everybody and allowing them to speak up, to bring their strengths and capabilities to the team in a novel and fun, a way of collaborating.
-And the effect of this is that we create a shared context and a shared understanding.
-Um, but also allowing people to bring their perspectives means that they, they have a sense of ownership over the outcome.
+We're bringing everybody and allowing them to speak up to bring their strengths and capabilities to the team in a novel and, and fun, uh, way of collaborating.
+And the effect of this is that we create a shared context and a shared understanding, um, but also allowing people to bring their perspectives means that they, they have a sense of ownership over the outcome.

 00:05:34